-$\mathrm{Div}{C(t)}$ represents the dividend to be paid out on the Observation Date of the Leverage Rest Time (t) and is computed as follows:
+$\mathrm{Div}{t}$ is the dividend to be paid out in respect of the Underlying Stock on the Observation Date of the Leverage Reset Time (t) if such Observation Date is an ex-dividend date, otherwise is zero.
+The dividend shall be considered net of any applicable withholding taxes.